 Proteins are the main building blocks and the structural element of your body.
 Almost every function of your body requires adequate amount of protein.
 It helps build muscle mass, provides strength and structure, aids all biochemical reactions in the body, integral component of all antibodies that provide immunity and of hormones, maintains ph balance of the body and transports nutrients in the body.

-Sources: Eggs, lean meat, sea food, skim milk, beans, dals, pulses, sprouts, paneer, tofu, soya, quinoa, ragi, yogurt, nuts and nut butters.
+Sources: Egg whites, lean meat, sea food, skim milk, beans, dals, pulses, sprouts, paneer, tofu, soya, quinoa, ragi, yogurt, nuts and nut butters.

 This is the most underrated element of our diet.
 More than often, we forget to drink enough water.
 70% of the body is made up of water.
 Water is required for almost each and every function in the body.
 Adequate hydration play an important role in giving you glowing skin and healthy hair, maintains body temperature, aids digestion, urine output, fluid balance of the body, nutrient absorption and in blood circulation in the body.